eborror/DayTracks/README.md

 # Initial prompts and features
 Users will be asked questions similar to these examples

--rate ur day 1-5
+-rate your day 1-5

--how was your mood
+-how was your mood today?

--what did you accomplish
+-what did you accomplish?

--what went well today
+-what went well today?

--what could u improve on
+-what could you improve on?

--what was the highlight of your day
+-what was the highlight of your day?

--what challenged you today
+-what challenged you today?

--what can you do better tmrw
+-what can you do better tomorrow?

--did u do your homework
+-did you complete your work today?

--give a word, to sum up ur day
+-give a word, to sum up your day

 ### Author